 What is Suboxone?

-The Most Common form of Buprenorphine
+The Most Common Form of Buprenorphine

 Suboxone is an opioid antagonist and the most popular form of the widely utilized generic drug buprenorphine.
 It is a particularly useful drug because it is able to not only curb opioid cravings, but prevent the user from being able to feel the effects of the drugs.
 The most useful function of the drug is its ability to reverse the effects of an overdose.
-The active ingrediatant, naloxone, is quickly becoming standard issue for paramedics and EMT’s across the country because of this.
+The active ingredient, naloxone, is quickly becoming standard issue for paramedics and EMTs across the country because of this.
 It is administered in various doses sublingually.

 - Eliminates cravings for opioids such as heroin or prescription painkillers